The Garden Media Guild Awards 2018: Judges

 His interest in gardens is wide ranging, from 18th-century garden restoration to garden aerial photography.

 Mike has lectured widely at home and abroad and writes on gardens and their conservation.

-His creativity and fresh approach hasn't gone unnoticed; he co-presented BBC One's garden transformation show The Instant Gardener alongside Helen Skelton, has presented for the BBC at the RHS Chelsea Flower Show and RHS Flower Show at Tatton Park.
-He's also been a contributor across the BBC's Inside Out.
+He co-presented BBC One’s garden transformation show The Instant Gardener alongside Helen Skelton, has presented for the BBC at Chelsea and Tatton Park flower shows.
+He has also been a contributor for the BBC's Inside Out.

 Following work in an art gallery, Lucinda Compton trained as a decorative surface conservator, eventually forming her own successful conservation company – Compton & Schuster.
 She moved to Yorkshire when her husband, Richard, took on the running of Newby Hall from his father, Robin, in 1999.
 Newby's collections range from extensive Chippendale furniture to Roman marbles, tapestries and paintings.
 The extensive gardens cover 25 acres and welcome 140,000 visitors a year.
 They are famous for their double herbaceous borders, recently completely replanted.